cameron314/concurrentqueue/README.md

 ## Tests (and bugs)

 I've written quite a few unit tests as well as a randomized long-running fuzz tester.
 I also ran the core queue algorithm through the [CDSChecker][cdschecker] C++11 memory model model checker.
-Also, some of the inner algorithms were tested using the [Relacy][relacy] model checker.
+Some of the inner algorithms were tested using the [Relacy][relacy] model checker.
 I've tested
 on Linux (Fedora 19) and Windows (7), but only on x86 processors so far (Intel and AMD).
 The code was